Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 How to write a resume for your first job

-Here is an example of a sample resume for a prospective job-seeker who is just starting out:
+Here’s an example of a sample resume for a first-time job seeker:

 Name: John Doe

-Contact Information: Number Email address, phone number, LinkedIn profile
+Contact Information: Phone number, email address, LinkedIn profile

 Education: